AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster configuration/Configure a YML file.md

         xpack.monitoring.elasticsearch.hosts
         ```

-    **Warning:** After you modify the configuration in the YML file, the system restarts the Logstash cluster for the modification to take effect.
-Proceed with caution.
+    **Warning:** After you modify the configurations in the YML file, the system restarts the Logstash cluster for the modifications to take effect.
+Therefore, before you perform the following operations, make sure that your business is not affected.

 7. Select the **This operation will restart the cluster.
 Continue?** check box and click **OK**.

     Then, the system restarts the Logstash cluster.
-During cluster restart, you can view the task progress by referring to [View progress of running cluster tasks]().
-After the Logstash cluster is restarted, the YML configuration is updated.
+During the restart, you can view the restart progress.
+For more information, see [View progress of running cluster tasks](/intl.en-US/Logstash/Cluster management/View progress of running cluster tasks.md).
+After the Logstash cluster is restarted, the configurations in the YML file are updated.